gabo0802/UF-OneClick/Sprint3.md

 * oldPassword and newPassword input fields hidden by default
 * OldPassword and NewPassword form values should be empty string intially
 * if newPassword is idenitical to oldPassword throws form duplicate error

+Users Component:
+* username variable should initially be empty
+* subscriptionList should be initially be empty

+Welcome-header Component:
+* username should be initially empty
+* currentDate should be today